-Yes, as may be viewed from the Company's latest posted 2013 Annual Report.
+Yes, as may be viewed from the Company's 2014 Annual Report.

 PLDT has incorporated its corporate social responsibility (CSR) report in its Annual Report while the PLDT-Smart Foundation (PSF) publishes its own annual report.
 PSF is one of the vehicles through which PLDT carries out its CSR strategy and activities.